develone/zedboard_yocto/README.md

-11/27/15
+12/1/15

-Goal: To add sound, USB C-920 camera support, openCV, gnuplot, gsl and vlc dependencies to the zedboard.
+Goal: To add sound support, USB C-920 camera support, openCV, gnuplot, gsl gnuradio, and vlc dependencies to the zedboard.
 Modifing the 3.12+gitAUTOINC+4557b7c2d2-r0 Linux Kernel.

 Requirements:
 	Xilinx 14.6 & Vivado 2013.4  used by meta-topic to create fpga-bin.